Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 The best things to do in Phnom Penh

-As already mentioned, Cambodia has quite a dark past.
+What most travellers don’t know is that Cambodia has quite a dark past.
 And Phnom Penh is the place where you can get to know more and dive deep into the history of the city and the country itself.

-• Visit the Killing Fields
+- visit the Killing Fields

-• Visit the Tuol Sleng Museum
+- and the Tuol Sleng Museum

 These two places will give you the best insight into the history of the country.
 For travellers, this is a clear must-do.
 If you want to get to know Cambodia and the locals, you need to understand what had happened and why the country is what it is today.